Sonyc00/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-firstdirdeletion: Script to delete directory my_first_directory from tmp directory
 10-back: Script to change working directory to previous one
 11-lists: Script to list all files in currenct directory, parent directory, and /boot in long format
+12-file_type: script to print type of file iamafile in /tmp directory